Map your data to custom entities and fields

 - If the environment doesn't have a Case entity.

-- If the environment has a Case entity but it doesn’t contain enough required data.
+- If the environment has a Case entity, but the entity doesn't contain enough required data.

 To map data when you connect to a Dynamics 365 environment

-Follow the steps in Use workspaces to connect to different customer service environments to connect to a Dynamics 365 environment.
+Follow the steps in Use and manage workspaces to connect to different customer service environments to connect to a Dynamics 365 environment.

-If the environment doesn't have a Case entity, or if the environment has a Case entity but it doesn’t contain enough required data, Customer Service Insights displays the Map your data screen.
+If the environment doesn't have a Case entity, or if the environment has a Case entity but the entity doesn’t contain enough required data, Customer Service Insights displays the Map your data screen.
 Select Get started to begin mapping your data.

-On the Find your incident records page, select the entity or entities that contain the data fields you want to use for mapping, and then select Next.
+On the Find your incident records page, select any entities that contain the data fields you want to use for mapping, and then select Next.

-On the Map your incident records page, select the data fields you want to use from the drop-down menu.
-Some fields have been mapped automatically.
+On the Map your incident records page, select the data fields you want to use from the drop-down list.
+Some fields will have been mapped automatically.
 Then select Done.

 To map data by specifying data mapping settings